 Local news accounts at the time described the macabre scene in detail, including how the bodies of many of the dead were found buried in the rubble amid hog meat that had been stored in the building.
 It took 17 hours to pull all the bodies from the ruins.

-Left in the wake of this tragedy, just days before Christmas were 19 widows and 35 orphaned children.
-Contributions raised for the families of the fallen firefighters grew to into a controversy pitting the widows against others led by Harlow Higinbotham who wanted to "manage" the $211,000 in funds for the grieving families rather than distribute the money directly to the widows, parents, and families.
+Left in the wake of this tragedy, just days before Christmas, were 19 widows and 35 orphaned children.
+Contributions raised for the families of the fallen firefighters grew into a controversy pitting the widows against others led by Harlow Higinbotham, who wanted to "manage" the $211,000 in funds for the grieving families rather than distribute the money directly to the widows, parents, and families.

-The deceased were buried within a few days, some of the funerals were held on Christmas Day.
+The deceased was buried within a few days, and some of the funerals were held on Christmas Day.